 Laissez Faire City

-A more recent unsuccessful attempt to start a new country, LFC attempted to lease a hundred square miles of land from a third-world State in order to start an anarcho-capitalist society, taking Hong Kong as a guide.
+A more recent unsuccessful attempt to start a new country, Laissez Faire City attempted to lease a hundred square miles of land from a third-world State in order to start an anarcho-capitalist society, taking Hong Kong as a guide.
 When that fell through, some members moved to Costa Rica, where the State is relatively weak, there is no standing army, and what little State interference there can usually be “bought off.”
 There remain small libertarian communities in the central valley (Curridabat) and on the Pacific coast (Nosara).

 You can make use of the following to discover answers to frequently asked questions.